Costopoulos/Costopoulos/README.md

 ### Hi there 👋 I’m Constantinos!

+- 🏢 Co-Founder of Mind the Path, a startup that was forged after winning the <a href="https://www.cassini.eu/hackathons/winners-May-2022" target="_blank">3rd EU CASSINI Hackathon</a> on April, 2022.
-- 👀 I’m interested in Control Theory, Robotics, Computer Vision, Software Engineering and Game Dev
+- 👀 I’m interested in Control Theory, Aerospace Engineering, Robotics, Computer Vision and Software Engineering
-- 🌱 I’m currently learning QuestDB, Apache Pulsar&Flink and Grafana
-- 🔭 I’m currently working on my Master's Thesis on Reachability Analysis with Reinforcement Learning
+- 🔭 I’m currently working on my Master's Thesis on Reachability Analysis with Reinforcement Learning in Georgia Tech's Aerospace School, Atlanta, GA, USA
+- 🌱 I’m currently learning Japanese and soon will be working in Tokyo :japan::jp:
 - 📫 How to reach me: costopoulos.constantinos@gmail.com